megascatterbomb/mega_mod/README.md

 - Nightfall:
   - There's two improperly sized clip brushes on stage 3 next to the crossing.
 This mod spawns a couple of signs that take up the extra space covered by the clip brush, which also provide direction to players.
   - The path_track nodes at the top of the final ramp also use the wrong output; this mod corrects the outputs.
 Carts will roll slower down the final ramp as a result.

+## Special Delivery

+Added a 15 minute round timelimit.
+When elapsed, the round stalemates immediately (or goes to bumper cars on sd_doomsday_event).

+The time limit automatically reduces based on mp_timelimit.

 ## Tug of War